-Openreach is responsible for providing services over the local loop (sometimes known as the local access network and the last mile).
+Openreach is responsible for providing services over the local loop (sometimes known as the local access network or the last mile).
 This is made up of the copper and fibre connections between our exchanges, and homes and businesses.
-We are in charge of BT’s fibre broadband roll-out.
-We also offer backhaul products to connect exchanges to communications providers’ (CPs’) networks.
+We also offer backhaul products to connect exchanges to communication providers’ networks.

-This is either FTTC, which offers speeds of up to 80Mbps, or FTTP, which offers faster speeds of up to 330Mbps when fibre is connected all the way to the customer premises.
+Our wholesale fibre broadband product is called Generic Ethernet Access (GEA).
+The FTTC variant of GEA uses copper for the final connection to the customer.
+It offers speeds of up to 80Mbps.
+The FTTP variant offers faster speeds of up to 330Mbps and uses fibre all the way to the customer premises.

-PIA products allow CPs to rent space in Openreach’s ducts or on telegraph poles.
-CPs can use this space for their own fibre instead of buying fibre-based broadband from us.
+PIA products allow communications providers to rent space in Openreach’s ducts or on telephone poles.
+Communication providers can use this space for their own fibre networks instead of buying fibre broadband services directly from us.

-WLR lets CPs offer own-branded phone services (with their own pricing and billing) using our equipment and network.
-They pay to use the copper line between our exchanges and customer premises but can avoid investing in extra network equipment or infrastructure.
+WLR is a copper-based service which lets communications providers offer own-branded phone services (with their own pricing and billing) using our equipment and network.
+They pay to use the copper lines between our exchanges and customer premises but can avoid investing in extra network equipment or infrastructure.

-Our ethernet products offer dedicated, symmetric, fibre-connectivity.
-CPs use them in their own networks and to provide high-quality, high- bandwidth services to businesses and the public sector.
+Our ethernet products offer business-grade, dedicated fibre connections.
+Communications providers use them in their own networks and to provide high quality, high bandwidth services to businesses and the public sector.

 For more information, visit the Openreach website.